GetSimpl/cloudlift/README.md

 `memory_reservation`: Memory size reserved for each task in MBs.
 This is a soft limit, i.e. at least this much memory will be available, and upto whatever memory is free in running container instance.
+Minimum: 10 MB, Maximum: 8000 MB

 #### 3. Deploy service